amare1990/my_new_rails_app/README.md

 ### Usage

-To run the project, execute the following command:
+To start this project, run the following command:

-.bin/dev
+`.bin/dev` inside the root directory of this repository.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>